-Develop a preoperative skin antisepsis protocol for surgical patients that includes patient bathing or showering with soap or antiseptic agent(s) prior to surgery.
+Develop a pre-operative skin antisepsis protocol for surgical patients that includes patient bathing or showering with soap or antiseptic agent prior to surgery.

-- + Choose a preoperative skin agent and method based upon review of current research literature by a multidisciplinary team. - + Develop a strategy to distribute skin antiseptic agent(s) to patients prior to surgery.

-- > Develop a process to educate hip- and knee-replacement patients and their families about the importance of bathing or showering with CHG soap for three days preoperatively.
-See Appendix III for a joint-patient-bathing-instructions tool. - > Consider the use of Chlorhexidine Gluconate (CHG) wipes instead of soap.
-Better compliance may be achieved with CHG cloths rather than with liquid soap. - + Educate patients on how to appropriately apply the skin antiseptic agents using the teach-back method, in which patients explain back in their own words what they understood the clinicians' instructions to be. - + Reinforce the need for preoperative bathing along with instruction reinforcement in the preoperative call. - + Ask patients to complete a standard form after they perform skin cleansing, documenting the cleansing dates and times.
-Ask patients to also affix the bottle label/package sticker to the form to confirm pre-surgical skin cleansing prior to surgery. - + Educate patients and families about the risks of applying lotions/deodorants after cleansing, as these agents will reduce the benefits of the antiseptic residue. - + Establish a process for staff to inquire if the patient had any difficulty following the bathing procedure to identify gaps and provide supplemental cleansing measures to prevent infection.
+- > Choose a pre-operative skin agent and method based upon review current research literature by a multidisciplinary team. - > Develop a strategy to distribute skin antiseptic agent(s) to patients prior to surgery. - Develop a process to engage the patient and family of joint replacements such as hip, knee or shoulder to bathe or shower with Chlorhexidine Gluconate (CHG) soap for three days pre-operatively.
+See Appendix III for Joint Patient Bathing Instructions tool. - Consider the use of Chlorhexidine Gluconate (CHG) wipes instead of soap.
+Better compliance may be achieved with CHG cloths rather than liquid soap. - > Educate patients on how to appropriately apply the skin antiseptic agents using teach-back method. - > Include pre-operative bathing instruction reinforcement in the pre-operative call. - > Ask patients to complete a standard form after they perform skin cleansing, documenting the cleansing dates and times.
+Ask patients to also affix the bottle label/package sticker to the form to confirm pre-surgical skin cleansing prior to surgery. - > Educate patients and families in discussion about the risks of applying lotions and deodorants after cleansing, as these agents will reduce the benefits of the antiseptic residue. - > Establish a process for staff to inquire if the patient had any difficulty following the bathing procedure to identify gaps and provide supplemental cleansing measures to prevent infection.

-- Percentage of patients eligible for preoperative skin cleansing who received the cleansing product - · Percentage of patients who experienced a rash or other skin reaction possibly related to the preoperative skin cleansing
+- Percentage of patients eligible for pre-operative skin cleansing who received the cleansing product - Percent of patients who experienced a rash or other skin reaction possibly related to the pre-operative skin cleansing

 Standardizing processes is a key hardwiring strategy.
-Standardizing preoperative skin antisepsis may include the following:
+Standardizing pre-operative skin antisepsis may include:

-- + Develop standardized order sets for preoperative skin cleansing to reduce protocol variation. - + Preoperative checklists that include reminders about skin antisepsis and method, patient teaching points using teach-back method, opportunities for return demonstration (in which patients demonstrate what has just been taught to them) and opportunities for patients to ask questions and express concerns and requests. - + Skin-antisepsis product and educational materials readily available to give to patients whether at physician's office or during a preoperative appointment at the hospital. - + Include the topic of preoperative bathing using skin antisepsis in preoperative call.
+- > Develop standardized order sets for pre-operative skin cleansing to reduce protocol variation. - > Pre-operative checklists that include reminders on skin antisepsis and method, patient teaching points using teach-back method, opportunities for patient questions and return demonstration, and opportunities for patients to express concerns and requests. - > Skin antisepsis product and education readily available to give to patients whether given at physician's office or during a pre-operative appointment at the hospital. - > Include pre-operative bathing and skin antisepsis in pre-operative call.